-The TOE is finalized at the end of phase 2 according to the MRTD EAC PP [8].
-Delivery is performed from the initialization or pre-personalisation facility to the personalisation facility as a secured transport to a specific person of contact at the personalization site.
-Furthermore, the personalizer receives information about the personalisation commands and process requirements.
-To ensure that the personalizer receives this evaluated version,
+The TOE is finalized at the end of phase 2 according to the Protection Profile MRTD EAC PP [9].

-8 For details on the MRTD chip and the IC Dedicated Software see Certification Report BSI-DSZ-CC-0410-2007 [14]. the procedures to start the personalisation process as described in the Administrator Guide [16] have to be followed.
+Delivery is performed from Giesecke & Devrient GmbH in Munich to the personalisation facility.
+Any delivery of the initialised inlays is done via a security transport of the MRTD Manufacturer (G&D) or a security transport maintained by the Personalisation Agent.
+This delivery process is regarded as 'personal pickup'.
+In addition, the correct inlay modules for the TOE are secured by cryptographic means.
+Furthermore, the personaliser receives information about the personalisation commands and process requirements.
+To ensure that the personaliser receives this evaluated version, the procedures to start the personalisation process as described in the administrator manual for personalisation [16] have to be followed.